lrsjng/h5ai/README.md

 Install
 -------

-1. Copy the `h5ai` folder to the web-root directory of your server or alternativly set an alias `/h5ai/` to this folder.
+* Copy the `h5ai` folder to the web-root directory of your server or alternativly set an alias `/h5ai/` to this folder.
-2. Add the content of file `dot.htaccess` to the `.htaccess` file in the directory you want to be styled (you might have to create this file).
+* Add the content of file `dot.htaccess` to the `.htaccess` file in the directory you want to be styled (you might have to create this file).
 This directory and any subdirectories will be styled by h5ai.
+* Optionally add `h5ai.header.html` and/or `h5ai.footer.html` files to any of the styled folders to [display custom top or bottom sections](http://repo.larsjung.de/h5ai-sample/customize).
+The content of those files will be wrapped by `<header>` and `<footer>` tags.

 Changelog